Open Game Engine Exchange

-The Open Game Engine Exchange (OpenGEX) format is a text-based file format designed to facilitate the transfer of complex 3D scene data between applications such as modeling tools and game engines.
-The OpenGEX format is built upon the data structure concepts defined by the Open Data Description Language (OpenDDL), a generic language for the storage of arbitrary data in human-readable format.
+The Open Game Engine Exchange (OpenGEX) is a format that aids the application-agnostic transferring of complex scene data between 3D graphics apps including game engines and 3D modelling apps.
+It uses Open Data Description Language for data storage, a method for arbitrary data storage that maintains human readability.
 The OpenGEX file format is registered with the Internet Assigned Numbers Authority (IANA) as the model/vnd.opengex media type.

 The OpenGEX format is defined by the Open Game Engine Exchange Specification, which is available on the official website opengex.org.

-Export plugins that write the OpenGEX format are available for Autodesk Maya and 3D Studio Max.
+Export plugins that write the OpenGEX format are available for Autodesk Maya and 3D Studio Max, with an unofficial plugin available for Blender.

 Format

 At the most basic level, an OpenGEX file consists of a node hierarchy, a set of objects, a set of materials, and some additional information about global units and axis orientation.
 The various node, object, and material structures contain all of the details such as geometric data and animation tracks within a hierarchy of additional types of structures defined by OpenGEX.
 The following types of data can appear in an OpenGEX file: